-Topic 5: The Cold War is assessed through Paper 2.
-There are five topics on Paper 2 and you will answer two questions in total, each from a different topic.
-Questions for Topic 5 may ask you to discuss the origins and development of the Cold War, the importance of specific policies or leaders, about various crises or treaties and their effects, the impact of proxy conflicts such as those in Korea, Vietnam or Afghanistan, the final years of the Cold War, and so forth.
+Topic 12: The Cold War is assessed through Paper 2.
+There are twelve topics on Paper 2 and you will answer two questions in total, one each from a different topic.
+Questions for Topic 12 may ask you to discuss the origins and development of the Cold War, the importance of specific policies or leaders, about various crises or treaties and their effects, the impact of proxy conflicts such as those in Korea, Vietnam or Afghanistan, the final years of the Cold War, and so forth.
+The questions are open-ended, meaning that they will be general questions about the Cold War which you can address with knowledge of your choice.